elouisegomez/figma-positivus-design/README.md

 # figma-positivus-design
-This website was created with HTML, CSS and JS, based on the Positivus design on Figma, with minor visual changes.
+This website was created with HTML, CSS and JS, based on the Positivus design on Figma.
+Responsive design for different screen sizes with additional minor visual changes from original UI.